Now That's What I Call Music! discography: 4-CD series (2021–present)

-Now Yearbook series (2021-present)
+Now Yearbook series (2021–present)

 The Yearbook series are 4-CD and 3-LP vinyl sets, each representing a year of music, which launched in June 2021.
 Each release has a tie-in block of programming on Now 80s.
 Each release is issued as a limited edition mini-hardback book, with the CDs in sleeves forming the pages of the 'yearbook' which contains an introductory overview of the year, original 7" single artwork, trivia, chart positions and a quiz.
 The limited edition 3-LP version is released on bright coloured vinyl.
 A standard 4-CD version is also issued in a gatefold "wallet" design, which retails cheaper than the mini-hardback books.
 The first collection focuses on hits from 1983, the birth year of the Now That's What I Call Music! series.
 The year 1984 followed, but after this, the series rewound its year of focus, issuing collections that went from 1982 and backwards into the late 1970s.
 A triple-CD only release, Yearbook Extra: The Collectors Edition, is issued a few weeks later; these include lesser known tracks and more songs by big artists included on the main album and they are released only in standard gatefold wallet packaging.
 A further release, The Final Chapter, a deluxe 4-CD and 3-LP set, was issued in December 2022, rounding off the Yearbook years 1980 to 1984.
-The same month, a deluxe 5-LP boxset, Now Yearbook 1980-1984: Vinyl Extra, was released.
-This was the first time tracks from the Extra CD series had been issued on the vinyl format.
+The same month, a deluxe 5-LP box set, Now Yearbook 1980-1984: Vinyl Extra, was released.
+This was the first time tracks from the Extra CD series had been issued on vinyl.